ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Create Custom Resources
 ########################
-For NGINX Ingress Controller in Lab 1, we already created custom resource definitions for VirtualServer and VirtualServerRoute, TransportServer and Policy resources.
+For NGINX Ingress Controller in Module 1, we already created custom resource definitions for VirtualServer and VirtualServerRoute, TransportServer and Policy resources.

 To use the App Protect WAF module, create the following additional resources: